 Identifying appropriate shelter locations

-Identifying appropriate shelter locations is a critical part of preparing for a nuclear attack.
+Identifying appropriate shelter locations is critical to preparing for a nuclear attack.
 This can help you avoid contaminated areas where you may be exposed to radiation.
 The best places to seek shelter are underground or on the lower floors of buildings.
 The goal is to get as many walls as possible between you and the radiation.
 Once you have decided on a location, you can begin to prepare for a nuclear attack by storing emergency supplies in the room, or placing them in a “go bag” so that you can carry them with you.

 You’ll want to find a shelter close to your place of residence.
 You’ll also want to stock up on essential supplies.
 If you’re going to be outside during a nuclear attack, you’ll want to find something to cover yourself with so that you don’t get exposed to radiation.
 While it is not always possible to avoid exposure to radiation, staying in a low-lying location can prevent the possibility of radiation